Global Cross-Modal Geo-Localization: A Million-Scale Dataset and a Physical Consistency Learning Framework: Experiments and Analysis

 \subsection{Benchmark}

-We establish a benchmark on the CORE dataset for CMGL tasks across two distinct scales: \textbf{World-level} and \textbf{Intercontinental-level}.The World-level benchmark validates the model's global-scale retrieval capability on the complete dataset, while the Intercontinental-level benchmark evaluates both the domain-specific performance within the four geographical partitions (Sec.\ref{sec:dataset}) and its out-of-distribution generalization via a cross-regional evaluation paradigm.
+We establish a benchmark on the CORE dataset for CMGL tasks across two distinct scales: \textbf{World-level} and \textbf{Intercontinental-level}.
+For a fair comparison, all evaluated methods are fine-tuned on the training split of the corresponding evaluation dataset before testing.
+The World-level benchmark validates the model's global-scale retrieval capability on the complete dataset, while the Intercontinental-level benchmark evaluates both the domain-specific performance within the four geographical partitions (Sec.~\ref{sec:dataset}) and its out-of-distribution generalization via a cross-regional evaluation paradigm.
 To provide a comprehensive assessment, we adopt retrieval accuracy and localization precision as the two primary evaluation dimensions.
-For the retrieval dimension, following standard protocols in cross-view geo-localization \cite{CVUSA}, we employ \textbf{$R@1$} as the principal metric, measuring the percentage of query images correctly matched to their ground-truth satellite imagery.
-For the localization dimension, given the unprecedented geographic breadth and high spatial discreteness of the CORE dataset, we diverge from the conventional $L@50$ standard \cite{text2loc,text2pos} and instead establish \textbf{$L@150$} as the primary metric.
+For the retrieval dimension, following standard protocols in cross-view geo-localization \citep{CVUSA}, we employ \textbf{$R@1$} as the principal metric, measuring the percentage of query images correctly matched to their ground-truth satellite imagery.
+For the localization dimension, given the unprecedented geographic breadth and high spatial discreteness of the CORE dataset, we diverge from the conventional $L@50$ standard \citep{text2loc,text2pos} and instead establish \textbf{$L@150$} as the primary metric.
 This denotes the proportion of queries where the geodesic distance between the predicted result and the actual location is less than 150 meters.